Joseph Hoffman, lead petitioner

 While living in Virginia he followed the progress of the citizens initiative that brought ranked choice voting to Maine.
 He was inspired by its success in spite of systemic legislative resistance to voting reform.

-After moving to Oregon about three years ago, and after following the 2020 election cycle, he decided to be the change he wanted to see.
+After moving to Oregon a few years ago, and after following the 2020 election cycle, he decided to be the change he wanted to see.
 He launched Ranked Choice Oregon as a ballot initiative to ensure that we, the people of Oregon, can choose to implement meaningful and effective voting reform.

 Richard Fobes, subject-matter expert, writer of initiative and website